johnmehler/hackerrank-python/README.md

-# hackerrank-python
+# HackerRank
-Repo of Python challenges from HackerRank
+These are my solutions to the Python challenges in HackerRank